If you make a PACE loan, the local government will assign the proceeds from the assessment to you. The form of that contract can be found here:

 - Can provide independent certification as to availability of funds.

-All lenders must have the ability to carry out, either directly or through a servicer, the bookkeeping and customer service work necessary to manage the assessment accounts.
+All capital providers must have the ability to carry out, either directly or through a servicer, the bookkeeping and customer service work necessary to manage the assessment accounts.

 Note that the Texas PACE Authority neither recommends nor endorses any particular PACE Service providers.
 This directory is provided solely for convenience in consolidating a list of PACE service providers.
-If you would like to be listed as a PACE lender, please contact Texas PACE Authority
+If you would like to be listed as a PACE capital provider, please contact Texas PACE Authority

 If your client wants to do a PACE project, they will need your consent to put an assessment in place.
 There are a number of reasons that might allow this, which we’ve outlined below.
 In short, PACE can both increase your borrowers ability to repay (Debt Service Coverage Ratio) and increase the value of your collateral (lowering LTV).